-Nutritional Labeling: Only foods for special dietary use must include nutrient information on the label (according to the Official Gazette No. 31.106, dated November 1976).
+Nutritional Labeling: Only foods for special dietary use must include nutrient information on the label (according to the Official Gazette No. 31.106, 1976).
 Nutritional information must be expressed as a percentage of the recommended daily requirement set by the National Nutrition Institute (INN).
-The "Recommended Daily Nutritional Intake" levels may be different from U.S. levels.
+Note that "Recommended Daily Nutritional Intake" levels may be different from U.S. nutrition standards.
 The complete list is available at the INN.
 The following additional information must appear on labels for processed foods that are marketed for specific dietary use:

-- Energy value, protein, digestible carbohydrate, and fat contents (expressed in grams) - Amounts of any nutrients claimed to have special nutritional value. - For Vitamins A and D, nutrient content must be expressed in international units.
-For all other vitamins and minerals, nutrient content must be expressed in milligrams or micrograms. - Energy values must be expressed in calories.
+- Energy value, protein, digestible carbohydrate, and fat contents (expressed in grams) - Amounts of any nutrients claimed to have special nutritional value - For Vitamins A and D, nutrient content must be expressed in international units.
+For all other vitamins and minerals, nutrient content must be expressed in milligrams or micrograms - Energy values must be expressed in calories

 Labeling of Foods for Human Consumption Containing High Sodium, Sugar, Saturated Fat, and Trans Fat Levels: According to resolutions No. 011 (Official Gazette No. 41,804 of January 21, 2020) and 137 (Official Gazette No. 42,271 of December 7, 2021), the MINSALUD set new guidelines for the labeling of foods for human consumption containing sodium (Resolution No. 001), sugar, saturated fats, and trans fats (Resolution No. 137).
-The new labeling requirements are mandatory for foods containing high sodium levels as of January 21, 2022.
-For foods containing high levels of sugar, saturated fats, and trans fats, the new labeling requirements will become mandatory on December 7, 2024.
+These labeling requirements are mandatory for foods containing high sodium levels (enacted on January 21, 2022).
+For foods containing high levels of sugar, saturated fats, and trans fats, these labeling requirements became mandatory on December 7, 2024.

-&lt;sup>3 "Special dietary foods" refer to specific, processed, or prepared food products designed to meet particular dietary needs determined by particular physical or physiological conditions and/or specific diseases (e.g., foods for diabetics, foods for infants).
+&lt;sup>3 "Special dietary foods" refer to specific, processed, or prepared food products designed to meet dietary needs determined by physical or physiological conditions and/or specific diseases (e.g., foods for diabetics, foods for infants).